plutonium-js/react-fit-text/README.md

          updateOnResize = {{
             delay:0
          }}
+         id = "myId"
+         className = "myClassNames"
-         attributes = {{
+         style = {{
-            id:'myId',
-            className:'myClassName',
-            style:{
-               anyStyle:'myStyleValue'
-            },
-            'data-myData':'this is my data'
+            myStyle:'myStyleValue'
 	     }}
       >Add your text to fit here.</FitText>;
    }
 }
 ```
 Min and max size is in pixels.
 The delay is in milliseconds.
-Any attributes can be added (attributes are added to the root element).
+The 'id', 'className', and 'style' props are added to the components root element.

 **[:arrow_up_small:](#bookmarks)**